Victims of Halle synagogue attack still traumatized | DW | 09.10.2020

 One year ago, the synagogue in the eastern German city of Halle was attacked by a lone gunman.
 An American victim still feels the impact on her everyday life.

-That is when she heard the shots at the main door, through which she had stepped just minutes earlier.
+That's when she heard the shots at the main door — the same door which she had stepped through just minutes earlier.
 It was only the building's heavy wooden door that protected more than 50 Jewish worshippers inside.
 When the attacker failed to get in, he killed two bystanders, one in the street and the other in a nearby kebab shop.

-Mollie, sitting on a bench in the park, stayed rooted to the park bench, listening, unable to move.
+Sharfman, sitting in a nearby park, stayed rooted to the bench and listened, unable to move.
 Until this day she finds it hard to believe that she managed to narrowly escape.

-"My life is now split into two parts," she says "Before the attack and after."
+"My life is now split into two parts," she said.
+"Before the attack and after."

-The anti-Semitic attack sent shockwaves through Germany.
+The anti-Semitic attack sent shock waves through Germany.
 There were public expressions of solidarity for Halle's Jewish community, people took to the streets across the country to pay their respects and Interior Minister Horst Seehofer was quick to arrive at the scene.
-Politicians from all parties were quick to promise better security and more police surveillance.
+Politicians from all parties promised better security and more police surveillance.

 Read more: One year after the synagogue attack: Do German Jews feel safer?

-After a few weeks, the public interest died down and that is when Mollie's problems really began.
+After a few weeks, public interest died down and that's when Sharfman's problems really began.
 "As things got back to normal that's actually when things got more difficult for me," she said.
 "Slowly I started feeling a lot of stress and very intense feelings of anxiety that made it hard for me to manage my daily life."

-A few months after the attack, Mollie was diagnosed with post-traumatic stress disorder.
+A few months after the attack, Sharfman was diagnosed with post-traumatic stress disorder.
 She started therapy and is slowly beginning to see some improvement.

 "For many people who know me, it was hard to understand that I am this reliable person who takes on a leadership role, but at the same time I am also this person who is really struggling to come to terms with the attack," she said.